Hot Tax Dispute Issues – And How to Solve Them

 An ACCA-qualified adviser, Sivila is an expert in Cambodian taxation with over 10 years of tax consulting experience, including several years with Big 4 firm KPMG.

 At VDB Loi, he advises on tax structuring, disputes, and controversy, and conducts tax due diligence for clients across a range of industry sectors, including financial services, telecommunications, real estate, and garment manufacturing.

 Sivila is also an associate member of the Kampuchea Institute of Certified Public Accountants and Auditors (KICPAA).

-Sodeth is a tax director with more than 10 years of experience in tax consulting, tax audits, and corporate services, including with Big 4 firm KPMG.
+Sodeth is a Partner with more than 10 years of experience in tax consulting, tax audits, and corporate services, including with Big 4 firm KPMG.
 He manages VDB Loi’s tax disputes and controversy team, assisting clients to achieve successful outcomes to their tax audits and disputes.
 Sodeth has particular expertise in the manufacturing, telecom, financial services, and hospitality industries.

 Register for the Event

 Phnom Penh: 10:00am | Yangon: 9.30am | Bangkok: 10.00am | Singapore, Hong Kong, Malaysia: 11.00am | Seoul, Tokyo: 12.00